Roland Fanning: Playing career

-Fanning grew up in Coalgate, Oklahoma, where he attended Coalgate High School, where he was a letterwinner for the Wildcats in baseball, but also participated in football.
+Fanning was a multi season starter for the basketball team and participated in the 4x100 metres relay.

 After high school, Fanning played college baseball at Carl Albert State and Northern Oklahoma Enid for a year apiece, before finishing his career as a two-year starter for Southeastern Oklahoma.

 Coaching career

 Fanning began his coaching career at the conclusion of his playing career, joining the staff of his alma mater, Southeastern Oklahoma.
 He would spend 5 years with the Savage Storm, helping them win the Lone Star Conference championship in 2011.
 In the fall of 2012, Fanning was named the volunteer assistant for the Oklahoma State Cowboys.